1. What is the New Brunswick Home Care Survey?

 2. What is the purpose of this survey?

 This province-wide survey will evaluate the quality of home care provided to New Brunswickers.
-The overall results of this survey will be shared in a public report, and will help identify what is being done well and what could be done better.
+The overall results of this survey will be shared with the public, and will help identify what is being done well and what could be done better.

 3. Who is conducting the Home Care Survey?

 The New Brunswick Health Council (NBHC) has been established as an independent organization that measures, monitors and evaluates New Brunswick’s health care system performance and population health, and engages citizens in the improvement of health service quality.
-The surveys will be mailed by Ipsos Reid, an independent research company, on behalf of the NBHC.
+The surveys will be mailed by PRA Inc., an independent research company, on behalf of the NBHC.

 3. What is home care?